Tracy Edwards: Recovery and restoration of Maiden

 In 2014, Edwards discovered that Maiden was abandoned in poor condition in a marina in the Indian Ocean.
 She launched a successful public bid for funding to save the boat, with the intent to re-enact its Whitbread run before putting it in charitable use and displaying it in British maritime museums.
 Maiden returned to Southampton aboard a cargo ship in April 2017.
-Tracy Edwards and four of her Whitbread campaign crewmates were present to be reunited with their old boat.
+Edwards and four of her Whitbread campaign crewmates were present to be reunited with their old boat.
 With external funding the boat was restored in Hamble, Southampton.
-With inspiration from King Hussein (and subsequently supported by his daughter, Princess Haya), Edwards founded "The Maiden Factor" which will utilise Maiden to raise funds and awareness for girls' education.
+With inspiration from King Hussein (and subsequently supported by his daughter, Princess Haya), Edwards founded "The Maiden Factor" which utilised Maiden to raise funds and awareness for girls' education.
 It was planned to re-launch Maiden in the summer of 2018 and in September 2018 depart from Southampton Boat Show with a new crew of women, on a three-year world tour.

-The yacht left Hamble in November, but had to call into Plymouth for repairs.
-When they can continue, their first scheduled stop will be Kerala, India.
-They were underway again, headed for the Strait of Gibraltar, on 26 November.
+Edwards and the crew of Maiden are the subject of the 2018 documentary film Maiden.

+Personal life

+Edwards is single and has a daughter.